MithrilJS/mithril.js/docs/mithril.deferred.md

 ```

 In the example above, A+ promises are required to log `2` before logging `1`, whereas Mithril logs `1` before `2`.
 Typically `resolve`/`reject` are called asynchronously after the `then` method is called, so normally this difference does not matter.

+One final difference is in how Mithril handles exceptions: if exceptions are thrown from within a success or error callbacks, A+ promises always reject the downstreams (and thus swallow the exception).
+Mithril does so only with errors that are subclasses of the Error class.
+Errors that are instances of the Error class itself are not caught by Mithril.
+This allows unrecoverable runtime errors to get thrown to the console w/ standard stack traces, while allowing developers to create application-space errors normally.

 ---